How US warships are shooting down Houthi drones in the Red Sea, and what might come next - KESQ

 Whatever systems US destroyer captains use, they face decisions on cost, inventory and effectiveness as the mission grows, the experts said.

 “The drones are slower and can be hit with the cheaper missiles or even the ship’s gun.
-Faster missiles must be intercepted with more sophisticated interceptor missiles,” said John Bradford, senior fellow at the S. Rajaratman School of International Studies in Singapore.
+Faster missiles must be intercepted with more sophisticated interceptor missiles,” said John Bradford, Council on Foreign Relations International Affairs fellow.

 Ship attacks in vital channel take global economic toll